 The City recognizes the Association as the exclusive representative pursuant to the Resolution for the purpose of negotiating salaries, wages, hours, and other conditions of employment for the classification of Police Officer.
-These rights will remain in effect until decertification of the Association or until repeal of the Resolution.
+These rights will remain in effect until decertification of the Association or until repeal of the Resolution, or as otherwise restricted by state law.
 All employees within the classification of Police Officer are considered within the bargaining unit of this agreement.